sylhare/Python/src/projects/test_framework/tdd/Readme.md

 ### Nose

-Nose auto detects unit test, by there name starting with `test_`.
+Nose auto-detects unit test, by there name starting with `test_`.
 Using nosetests to execute tests:
 ```
 nosetests test/test_calculator.py